Being refused life insurance doesn’t mean you have run out…

 Being diagnosed with HIV during the policy term doesn’t invalidate your cover, providing you were honest during the application.

 You should check the conditions of your cover to ensure HIV isn’t an exclusion – this is highly unlikely.

-Being diagnosed won’t affect the terms of your existing policy, therefore if you work in a profession where you’re at higher risk it’s best to take out life insurance and critical illness cover to ensure you’re fully protected.
+Being diagnosed won’t affect the terms of your existing policy, therefore if you work in a profession where you’re at higher risk you may consider taking out cover sooner rather than later, to ensure you’re fully protected.

 Any non-disclosure regarding your HIV status during the application will deem your policy invalid.
 As a result, no pay out will be issued after you’re gone.

 Unfortunately, even in 2020, being diagnosed with HIV still brings with it inaccurate connotations.

 This fear of judgement, coupled with the possibility of higher premiums, can make it tempting to be dishonest about your HIV status.

 However, failing to be honest with regards to your health can result in your policy being invalidated and risks a pay out being denied.

 The cost of a HIV test will be covered by the insurer and will take place at either a public or private clinic.

 If the results of the test are positive, it’s likely the insurer will defer your application for 6 - 12 months to determine how HIV affects your health and how your body responds to treatment.

 You’ll not be required to undergo a test if you’ve already declared yourself HIV positive.

 Taking an HIV test won't affect your life insurance, it's the outcome of the test which may have an impact.

 However, if you're awaiting results from a HIV test this should be declared to the insurer and you may be deferred until the results are provided.

 During the application process, you'll be asked if you've ever had a positive HIV test.

 A routine HIV test with a negative result won't affect your ability to obtain life insurance and there's no need to declare this.

 A HIV test with a positive result could bring with it various implications mentioned within this guide, including deferral, increased premiums and providing medical evidence.